 So I said that out loud.
 And Claude just… started building it.

 I want to be honest about what happened here, because I think the story is more interesting than the headline.
+And more work.

 I am not a developer.